decentralizeddiffusion/decentralizeddiffusion.github.io/_posts/2024-12-26-decentralized-diffusion.md

 This is cost-prohibitive.
 Academic labs can't build specialized clusters with custom networking fabrics.
 Even large companies struggle as they hit fundamental limits on power delivery and networking bandwidth when scaling to many thousands of GPUs.
 In both cases, networking is the critical bottleneck: training clusters need constant, high-bandwidth communication throughout the entire system.
 A segmented network load where independent clusters communicate internally but not among each other makes it possible to use compute where it’s available, whether in different datacenters or across the internet.

 <b>Decentralized Diffusion Models</b> (DDMs) tackle this problem.
-Our method trains a set of expert diffusion models over partitions of the dataset, each in networking isolation from one another.
+Our new method trains a series of expert diffusion models, each in communication isolation from one another.
+This means we can train them in different locations and on different hardware.
 At inference time, they ensemble through a lightweight learned router.
-We show that this ensemble collectively optimizes the same objective as a single diffusion model trained over the whole dataset.
+We show that this ensemble collectively optimizes the same objective as a single diffusion model trained over the whole dataset (a monolithic model).
 It even outperforms monolithic diffusion models FLOP-for-FLOP, leveraging sparse computation at train and test time.
 Crucially, DDMs scale gracefully to billions of parameters and produce great results with reduced pretraining budgets.
+See some results below from a model pretrained with just eight independent GPU nodes in less than a week.
 <br> <br>

 <div class="fake-img l-page" style="margin-bottom: 0;">